stoplightio/studio/docs/ui-overview.md

 1. Project sidebar
 2. Project toolbar
-3. Code and Preview modes
+3. Editor panel

 ![Projects Overview](../assets/images/ui-overview.png)

+# Project Sidebar

+**Project Sidebar**: Displays an overview of the project in different menu formats.
+Can toggle between **APIs** (displays APIs, endpoints, and models), **Docs** (for Markdown and image files), **Files** (displaying all project files), and **Git** (for pushing/pulling changes to the connected Git repository).

+# Project Toolbar

-1. **Project Name**: Shows the name of the current project.
+**Project Name**: Shows the name of the current project.

-2. **Project Actions**: Select to you add new assets to your project.
+**Project Actions**: Select to you add new assets to your project.
 This includes APIs, Endpoints, Models, Articles, Images, Files, Folders, and Projects.

-3. **Project Sidebar**: Displays an overview of the project in different menu formats.
-Can toggle between **APIs** (displays APIs, endpoints, and models), **Docs** (for Markdown and image files), **Files** (displaying all project files), and **Git** (for pushing/pulling changes to the connected Git repository).
+8. **Publish**: Click to publish documentation.

+9. **Search**: Search through all Project specific files.

+# Editor Panel

-4. **Primary Panel**: Main editor panel.
+**Primary Panel**: Main editor panel.
 Can switch between different "views" via the toggle in the top right of the panel (not shown, must hover over panel for toggle to appear).

-5. **Secondary Panel**: Additional editor panel, which is only available on larger screens (width > 1400px).
+**Secondary Panel**: Additional editor panel, which is only available on larger screens (width > 1400px).
 Can switch between view types via the view toggle in the top right of the panel, just like the Primary panel.

 6. **Mock Server**: Run mock servers (powered by [Prism](https://stoplight.io/prism)) and view mock server logs.

 7. **Validation and Linting**: Displays issues related to your API Specification (powered by Spectral).
 Click to expand window and view error and warning details and locations.

-8. **Publish**: Click to publish documentation.

-9. **Search**: Search through all Project specific files.

 ## Customizing the Interface Panels